Need all the details? Download the full report

 1.4 Food Security and Undernutrition

-3.3 Premature Mortality from Ambient Air Pollution by Sector
+3.2.1 Mortality from Ambient Air Pollution

 4.2.6 Compatibility of Fossil Fuel Company Strategies With the Paris Agreement